sudeep-d-58/Ledger-Microservice/Ledger Command Service/LedgerCommands.md

     "entityId": "8743"
     }

 Assumptions: Account can be created without an Wallet Being Present.
-An entity can hve multiple accounts.
+An entity can have multiple accounts.
 No checks

 **Wallet Addition to Account**